 Gathering accurate data is essential for diagnosing the root cause.
 This includes:

 Use analytical tools to explore potential causes.
-Three effective methods are: A downtime Pareto analysis, The 5 Whys and a Fishbone diagram.
+Three effective methods are: A downtime Pareto analysis, the 5 Whys and a Fishbone diagram.
 We explore each of these in more detail below.

 A Pareto Chart is a valuable tool for performing Root Cause Analysis (RCA) on downtime, as it helps prioritise the most significant factors contributing to the issue.
 Based on the 80/20 rule, it visually highlights the few key causes that account for the majority of downtime, allowing teams to focus on solving the most impactful problems first.